This is the process your application will follow as it moves towards the granting of an HMO licence.

 Step 1 - Prepare to apply for your licence

 If you do not provide the correct information when asked or do not upload the relevant documents, your application will be rejected.
 It is therefore very important that you have the relevant information and documents to hand BEFORE you start your online application.

 - Basic Disclosure Certificate – the licence holder must provide a Basic Disclosure with their licence application.
+This is to be dated with in the last 12 months.
 The licence holder must upload this certificate to their application within 28 days of submission.
 See step 2 below for how to apply.

 - Planning permission – planning permission may be required in order to use a property as an HMO.
 HMO licensing does not grant exemption from the need to obtain planning permission.
 You will need planning permission for the following scenarios before you let the house as an HMO.
 Please note that planning permission may or may not be approved.

 - To change the use of a house to a large (Sui generis use class) HMO, which consists of more than six unrelated individuals sharing basic amenities (planning permission has always been required for this change of use)

 - To change the use of a house from a single family dwelling (Class C3) to a House in Multiple Occupation (Class C4) after 1 July 2014 - Article 4 Direction